rf-peixoto/Sphinx.bot/Discord/README.md

 These are the commands available only to the developer, the personal profile informed in the settings:
 ```
 .dump               Starts the database, once Sphinx.bot is online.
-.remove     Command not yet implemented.
+.remove [email]     Remove [email] from the current session.
+It is still necessary to manually remove on the database.
 .log                Saves all activities performed during the session.
 ```

 These are the public commands, available to all members of the server: